jackmaden/philosophybreak/src/pages/articles/kierkegaard-on-finding-the-meaning-of-life/index.md

 authorLink: "https://twitter.com/jackmaden_"
 ---

-<span class="big-letter">O</span>ften labeled as the first existentialist philosopher, Danish thinker Søren Kierkegaard was a voracious writer.
+<span class="big-letter">O</span>ften labeled as the first existentialist philosopher, Danish thinker Søren Kierkegaard was a voracious writer (see our reading list of [Kierkegaard’s best books here](/reading-lists/soren-kierkegaard-best-books/)).
 Wittgeinstein described him as the most profound thinker of the 19th century, and his many works are filled with rich nuance and insight on a wide diversity of subjects.

 One of the most prominent themes in Kierkegaard’s work is his critique of the ‘rational detachment’ practiced by the philosophical tradition that came before him — and how such practice fails to provide us with insight into topics like the meaning of life.